michaelbarker/quant2/project1-03.markdown

 - The next question is going to require you to run many postestimation tests.
 - Sometimes when you're running these tests, you need to review the regression results, but they're already gone from the review window.
 - You can "replay" the last estimation results by retyping the command with no variables.
-- Type `regress` to re-display the most recent regression results.
+- Type `regress` to replay the most recent regression results.

 1.24 Linear Combinations of Coefficients
 - Run the following regression: `regress bpsys current_tobac male wtlb age`
-- Suppose we want to know the change in predicted blood pressure for a male tobacco user
+- Suppose we want to know the change in predicted systolic blood pressure for a male tobacco user
 - We could just calculate the sum of the coefficients: `display 3.00 + -1.10`
 - Or: `display "The combined effect is: " _b[current_tobac] + _b[male]`
-- We could also test if the combined change is different from zero: `test current_tobac + male = 0`
+- We could also test if the combined change is different from zero using an f-test:
+  `test current_tobac + male = 0`
 - But, what if we want to know the confidence interval around the combination?
 - We need to calculate statistics for a "linear combination" of coefficients: `lincom current_tobac + male`
-- How do the statistics displayed after `lincom` compare with the previous output from `test` and `display`.
+- How do the statistics displayed after `lincom` compare with the previous output from `test` and `display`?
-- What is the total change in predicted bpsys from one additional pound of weight and one additional year of age?
+- What is the total change in predicted `bpsys` from one additional pound of weight and one additional year of age?
 - What is the total change from the "freshman 15"?
 (15 additional pounds of weight and one additional year of age)
 - What is the combined change of being male and having 10 additional pounds of weight?
 - Is the above combination statistically different from zero?
-- What difference in weight would cause a tobacco user and a non-user to have the same predicted value of bpsys?
+- What difference in weight would cause a tobacco user and a non-user to have the same predicted value of `bpsys`?

 1.25 Other Postestimation Tests
 - We have covered two postestimation commands so far: `test` and `lincom`
-- In general, postestimation refers to commands that are run after an estimation command such as regress, and use the results from that command.
+- In general, postestimation refers to commands that are run after an estimation command such as `regress`, and use the results from that command.
-- You will be learning other estimation commands this semester, in addition to regress. (probit, logit)
+- You will be learning other estimation commands this semester, in addition to regress. (`probit`, `logit`)
 - Each estimation command has a slightly different set of postestimation commands available.
 - Look at the postestimation commands available after regress with: `help regress postestimation`
-- You will be using a few of these postestimation commands throughout quant classes and thesis
+- You will be using a few of these postestimation commands throughout quant classes and thesis.
 - Try running the following tests, but don't worry about the meaning of the output for now.
 ```
 hettest